yhomarys-qa/qa-portfolio/02-Test-Cases/Cart/TC-004_Cart_Default_Quantity.md

 ## 🧪 Test Steps
 1. Open the application
 2. Log in with valid credentials
-3. Add a product to the cart
+3. Add one or more products to your cart
 4. Navigate to the cart page

 ---